-Acknowledgements

-The Center for Technology & Training (CTT) wishes to acknowledge Sarah Lindbeck, its technical writing intern, for the development of this manual's layout and design.
+Acknowledgements The Center for Technology & Training (CTT) wishes to acknowledge Sarah Lindbeck, its technical writing intern, for the development of this manual's layout and design.
 The CTT would also like to thank Tim Colling, PhD, PE; Melanie Kueber-Watkins, PhD, PE; John Kiefer, PE; and Pete Torola, PE, for their work in developing, testing, and refining the IBR SystemTM.
-It would further like to thank Antrim County Road Commission, Baraga County Road Commission, Huron County Road Commission, the Road Commission of Kalamazoo County, Van Buren County Road Commission, and the more-than-thirty individuals who participated in the pilot study (please see the pilot study report for the complete acknowledgment).
-Finally, the CTT would like to thank Victoria Sage, MS, who guided the production of this manual.
+It would further like to thank Antrim County Road Commission, Baraga County Road Commission, Huron County Road Commission, the Road Commission of Kalamazoo County, Van Buren County Road Commission, and the more-than-thirty individuals who participated in the pilot study (please see the pilot study report for the complete acknoweldgement).
+Finally, the CTT would like to thank Victoria Sage, MS, who guided the production of this manual. © 2018 Center for Technology & Training Manual prepared by Center for Technology & Training-Michigan Technological University on behalf of the Michigan Transportation Asset Management Council Introduction The Inventory-based Rating (IBR) SystemTM is a visual survey method for evaluating the condition of unpaved roads.

-Introduction

-The Inventory-based Rating (IBR) SystemTM is a visual survey method for evaluating the condition of unpaved roads.
 This method was developed by Michigan Technological University's Center for Technology & Training (also known as the CTT) to provide a simple, efficient, and consistent way for evaluating unpaved road condition.
 Michigan's Transportation Asset Management Council (TAMC) has adopted the IBR SystemTM for measuring statewide conditions of unpaved roads in addition to the Pavement Surface Education and Rating system for measuring pavement conditions of paved roads in Michigan.
 The TAMC requires data collection team members to attend annual trainings if they plan to submit data for the statewide, Act 51-mandated data submission (see TAMC Data Collection Manual for more information on the policies and procedures related to data collection efforts in Michigan; a link to this is provided in Resources).
 This Inventory-based Rating SystemTM for Gravel Roads Training Manual describes the premise and data collection processes involved in the IBR SystemTM.
 It explains concepts that form the foundation of the system, the road features assessed by the system, and the way in which ratings are calculated.
 The TAMC chose Roadsoft-a road management system used by Michigan's road-owning agencies-for collecting, storing, and analyzing condition data, and has detailed how Roadsoft can be used to do this in the TAMC Data Collection Manual.
 Roadsoft is the primary tool used for managing IBR SystemTM data.
 Roadsoft is funded through the Michigan Department of Transportation (MDOT) and developed, supported, and distributed by Michigan Technological University's Center for Technology & Training.
 The development of the IBR SystemTM and this manual has been funded by the Michigan Transportation Asset Management Council and carried out by the Center for Technology & Training.
 TABLE OF CONTENTS

+Premise Behind the IBR SystemTM

+3

+- Why Rate Roads

-- Limitations of - Existing Assessment Systems for Unpaved Roads
+- 6 Limitations of Existing Assessment Systems for Unpaved Roads

+Overview of the IBR SystemTM 11 11

 - Road Features Assessed as Part of the IBR SystemTM

 - Good, Fair, Poor Assessments

 - 14 Did you know?

-- Surface Width
+- 17 Surface Width

-- Tips for Assessing Surface Width
+- 18 Tips for Assessing Surface Width

-- Drainage Adequacy
+- 19 Drainage Adequacy

-- Tips for Assessing Drainage Adequacy
+- 20 Tips for Assessing Drainage Adequacy

-- Structural Adequacy
+- Structural Adequacy 21

-- Tips for Assessing Structural Adequacy
+- 22 Tips for Assessing Structural Adequacy